 What are your other hobbies and interests?

-I enjoy playing guitar, composing music and am a keen photographer.
-I also love hiking/trekking/bush-walking and camping in the outdoors.
+I enjoy playing the guitar, playing tennis and cricket, writing and composing songs, gardening and photography.
+I also love hiking/trekking/bushwalking and camping in the outdoors.

 What do you enjoy most about being on tour?